 Assessing Real Costs

 The true costs of meeting stretch goals are often unanalyzed or under-assessed.
-Identifying the real costs of your plan includes not just the costs of the staff and materials you need in the normal course, but the intangible opportunity costs such as the extra drain of heroics, overtime, excessive stress, and the politics and other dicey behaviors that can occur when everyone’s under duress.
+Identify the real costs of your plan: not just the costs of the staff and materials you need in the normal course, but the intangible opportunity costs such as the extra drain of heroics, overtime, excessive stress, and the politics and other dicey behaviors that can occur when everyone’s under duress.